Good cop bad cop

 Your skills, industry and priorities around climate are unique.
 How you chose, or have landed in climate work, and what you choose to dedicate your work to achieving and the way you go about it is different than what I've been pursuing, and differs from most other of our peers.
 Between ourselves, we have a large diversity of expertise and informed opinions and sometimes, we don't all see the same paths through.But you know what's insanely RARE?
 Spaces that allow us to:

-- Genuinely discuss and debate our hypothesis without our work losing credibility.
+- Genuinely discuss and debate our hypothesis without losing credibility.

 - Recognize when diversity of tactics can be part of a larger strategy.